anza-xyz/solana-web3.js/packages/promises/README.md

 ### `getAbortablePromise(promise, abortSignal?)`

 Rejects if the `abortSignal` is aborted before the promise settles.
-Resolves or rejects with the value of the promise otherwise.
+Resolves with the promise's value or rejects with an Error containing the rejection reason.

 ```ts
 const result = await getAbortablePromise(